-I have a few passions in life; one of them is writing helpful articles for sales and marketing folk, and another is horror movies.
-So, to honour the spookiest day of the year, I’m going to combine the two.
+I have a few passions in life; one of them is writing helpful articles for sales and marketing folks, and another is horror movies.
+So, to honour the spookiest day of the year, I’m going to combine (absolutely shoehorn) the two.
 Let’s see how this turns out…

 1. Stick together

 One of the most frustrating tropes of any horror is when the gang decide that splitting up will be the best way to save themselves.
 You might remember this trope from one of the catchphrases in Scooby-Doo: “Let’s split up, gang!”
 Well, let’s not.

 In horror movies, typically the group will split up only to find this actually makes it easier for whatever big bad that’s out there to pick them off one by one.

 What can we learn from this?
 Banding together will make you stronger.
 For sales and marketing teams, we always recommend buddying up to make sure you’re all communicating clearly and working together to solve problems.
 After all, marketing needs to know who they’re targeting, and Sales are the ones who talk to those people every day.
 Sales folk also need to be aware of what’s going on in marketing so there are no gaps in the buyer’s journey.
 It just makes more sense to be one ‘smarketing’ team!